google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 *   Identify lets/params that simply alias other lets/params and 'inline' the references. e.g. `{let $foo : $bar /}` doesn't need a subclass.

-*   TODO: identify lets that (based on control flow analysis) will not need detach logic and eagerly evaluate.
+*   TODO - will not need
+    detach logic and eagerly evaluate.
 (Work for this has started in `TemplateAnalysis`)